 There is a range of philanthropic approaches that an individual may wish to consider within the context of pre and post IPO planning.
-Options include making gifts to private foundations, donor advised funds, community foundations, and public charities.
-Each option also has unique characteristics from various levels of donor control, varying degrees of flexibility, cost and complexity.
-The limit on income tax deductions can also vary.
+The choices range from community foundations, to direct gifts to private foundations, donor advised funds or the non-profit itself.
+Each option also has unique characteristics from various forms of donor control, varying degrees of flexibility, cost and complexity.
+There are also varying amounts of tax deductibility.
 Philanthropy should be considered for entrepreneurs during the pre-liquidity and pre-sale planning process.